 Student Support Services

-Student Support Services (SSS) is a federally funded TRiO program.
+Student Support Services (SSS) is a federal TRiO program.
 Our mission is to help participants to reach success through our Diverse Advising to Navigate Education (DANE) initiative:

 TRiO Student Support Services

-Project Excel strives to achieve its goal of a graduation rate of 70% of its participants by offering its students a variety of University-wide support services, including Supplemental Academic Counseling, free-study group tutorials, and study skills workshops.
-Additionally, Project Excel students receive other comprehensive programming such as supplemental advisement, personal counseling, and free peer tutoring.
+Project Excel strives to achieve its goal of a graduation rate of 72% of its participants by offering its students a variety of University-wide support services, including Supplemental Academic Counseling, free-study group tutorials, and study skills workshops.
 Whether a Project Excel student is a freshman, sophomore, junior or senior, these services can help the student achieve his/her goals.
 The following is a list of some of the services available to Project Excel students in their quest for personal growth and academic success here at the University at Albany: